CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/Business_Application.md

 ## Business Pitch

-Are you thinking how to increase your market share?
-Do you want to make more effective medicine with less side effects to the human body?
-Here is our reliable solution:

-It becomes possible to firstly predict how and where a particular small molecule might interact with a protein and then to identify putative ligands for a specific protein site [[6]](https://portlandpress.com/biochemsoctrans/article-abstract/46/5/1367/67796/Protein-structure-and-computational-drug-discovery?redirectedFrom=fulltext).

 Targeting specific chosen protein to evaluate ligand affinity can be done by selecting and analyzing representative sets of protein structure.
 Target-oriented drug design aims to find a high affinity ligand that would bind the target protein in order to block its disease-associated function catalytic activity or interaction with other molecules.
+It becomes possible to firstly predict how and where a particular small molecule might interact with a protein and then to identify putative ligands for a specific protein site [[6]](https://portlandpress.com/biochemsoctrans/article-abstract/46/5/1367/67796/Protein-structure-and-computational-drug-discovery?redirectedFrom=fulltext).

 Structural knowledge on the exact interactions of drugs with their target protein has been applied mainly to predict potency changes of chemically modified lead compounds in protein structure-based drug design industry [[7]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4236214/)[[8]](https://www.frontiersin.org/articles/10.3389/fphar.2018.00923/full).